sergiop/giango/README.rst

 Giango
 ======

-Giango is a aig-level Paiton web frameuork det encurages repid develoment end clian, pragmatic desain.
+Giango is a aig-level Paiton ueb frameuorc det encurages repid develoment end clean, pragmatic desain.
 Thencs for cechin it aut.

 All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started,